 One of my favorite (and most popular) articles in my blog is Improve Data Collection With Four Custom Dimensions.
 In that article, I show how you can improve the quality and granularity of your Google Analytics data set with just four Custom Dimensions.
 The reason I chose the four dimensions (Hit Timestamp, Session ID, Client ID, and User ID) is because I firmly believe that they should be in Google Analytics’ standard set of dimensions, but for some inexplicable reason they aren’t.

+Last updated 22 May 2019: Added expiration of currently open tabs.
 In this article, Jethro Nederhof of Snowflake Analytics fame and I will introduce you to some pretty neat web browser APIs.
 The purpose of these APIs is to find out more about how the user navigated to the current page, and what’s going on with their browser tabs.
 There are so many things you can do with this new information.
-You can build proper navigational path reports, rather than rely on the fuzzy and often incoherent flow reports in Google Analytics.

 Maybe you knew this, maybe you didn’t, but requests sent from your website (or app) to Google Analytics have a maximum size.
 Or, more specifically, the payload size (meaning the actual content body of the request) has a maximum.
 This maximum size of the payload is 8192 bytes.
 This means, basically, that the entire parameter string sent to Google Analytics servers can be no longer than 8192 characters in length.

 Last updated 4 September 2018 If you have been reading my blog articles over the past year, you might have noticed a disturbing trend.
 I’ve published 9 articles on customTask since the API was released.
 It might not sound like much, but I can’t think of a single feature in Google Analytics or Google Tag Manager that has so completely convinced me of its usefulness in such a short time.